Badminton at the 2014 Commonwealth Games

-Badminton events at the 2014 Commonwealth Games took place between Thursday 24 July and Sunday 3 August at the newly built Emirates Arena, in Glasgow.
+Badminton at the 2014 Commonwealth Games was the 13th appearance of Badminton at the Commonwealth Games.
+The badminton events took place between Thursday 24 July and Sunday 3 August at the newly built Emirates Arena, in Glasgow.

 Badminton is one of ten core sports at the Commonwealth Games and has been continuously held at the Games since its first appearance at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
 The badminton programme in 2014 included men's and women's singles competitions; men's, women's and mixed doubles competitions alongside a mixed team event throughout the 11 days of competition.
 The draw for the tournament was held on 21 July in Glasgow.